 Let’s say you changed your font from Arial to Century Gothic, studies show that you would use 30% less ink over time.
-Overall it depends on your preferences and business needs but over time this printer hack has the potential to save a lot of money.
+Overall it depends on your preferences and business needs but over time this one of the best printer hacks and has the potential to save a lot of money.

 Have Your Printer Serviced

-It sounds simple, but the best way to avoid any potential problems with your printer or photocopier is to have it regularly serviced.
+It sounds simple, but the best way to avoid any potential problems with your printers or photocopiers is to have them regularly serviced.
 It’s a huge problem when your printer or copier breaks down, and for many businesses who aren’t on a service plan with a managed print company, breakdowns are a real hindrance to regular office work.

-With regular maintenance and cleaning you can rest assured you’re doing everything possible to proactively avoid potential issues, before they stop the printer working entirely.
+With regular maintenance and cleaning, you can rest assured you’re doing everything possible to proactively avoid potential issues before they stop the printer from working entirely.

 Check How Much You’re Actually Printing